agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is a repeated instance of the [MonitoredResourceDescriptor](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/monitored_resource.proto#L41) message.
-The value shown is the default for services managed with Cloud Endpoints.
+---
 ### billing

 _Billing configuration._

-This is an instance of the [Billing](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/billing.proto#L57) message.
+`billing` is an instance of the [Billing](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/billing.proto#L57) message.
 Not included in our example, it allows metrics to be tracked for billing purposes.

+---
 ### logging

 _Logging configuration._

+`logging` is an instance of the [Logging](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/logging.proto#L54) message.
+It configures where logs should be sent for consumer and producer projects.
+The value shown is the default for services managed with Cloud Endpoints.

 {{< details "example logging field" >}}
 <pre><code>  "logging": {